 - Set up the targets for the first time period (see How to Configure A Weight from Variable(s)).

-- Within the same New Weight window, change Recompute for each to the time variable (i.e., the variable which demarcates each of the weighting structures) and press OK.
+- Within the same New Weight window, change Recompute for each to the time variable (i.e., the variable that demarcates each of the weighting structures) and press OK.

 - Change the Variable Name of the new weight variable to weight1.